HumphreyBoaGart/grackle/README.md

 ### Recommended

-- A properly set hostname that matches the FQDM specified for your server's reverse DNS
+- A properly set hostname that matches the FQDN specified for your server's reverse DNS

 ### Instructions
 Run the following commands to install Grackle on your machine: